raymondbutcher/django-readwrite/README.md

 * No need to specify a database with `using=` in all of your model/transaction code.
 * No need to set up database routers.
-* Database transactions work as expectd;
-  reads won't read from a different transaction to the writes.
+* Transactions work as normal; all statements within a Django transaction use the same database transaction/connection.
 * Read-only command to force all requests to use a read-only database connection.